I. M. Pei: Personal life

-Pei's wife of over 70 years, Eileen Loo, died on June 20, 2014.
-Together they had three sons, T'ing Chung (1945–2003), Chien Chung (b.
-1946; known as Didi), and Li Chung (b.
+Pei's wife, Eileen Loo, died on June 20, 2014.
+Together they had three sons, T'ing Chung (1945–2003), Chien Chung (1946–2023; known as Didi), and Li Chung (b.
 1949; known as Sandi); and a daughter, Liane (b.
 1960).
 T'ing Chung was an urban planner and alumnus of his father's alma mater MIT and Harvard.
-Chieng Chung and Li Chung, who are both Harvard College and Harvard Graduate School of Design alumni, founded and run Pei Partnership Architects.
+Chieng Chung and Li Chung, who are both Harvard Graduate School of Design alumni, founded and run Pei Partnership Architects.
 Liane is a lawyer.

+Pei was considered an influential representative of Chinese Americans.
+At the recommendation of Henry Kissinger, he founded the Committee of 100, an organization of prominent Chinese Americans which advocates for closer relations between the United States and Greater China, in 1989.

-In 2015, Pei's home health aide, Eter Nikolaishvili, grabbed Pei's right forearm and twisted it, resulting in bruising and bleeding and hospital treatment.
-Pei alleges that the assault occurred when Pei threatened to call the police about Nikolaishvili.
+In 2015, Pei's home health aide, Eter Nikolaishvili, grabbed Pei's right forearm and twisted it, resulting in bruising and bleeding and necessitating hospital treatment.
+Pei alleged that the assault occurred when Pei threatened to call the police about Nikolaishvili.
 Nikolaishvili agreed to plead guilty in 2016.

 Pei celebrated his 100th birthday on April 26, 2017.
-He died in Manhattan on May 16, 2019, at the age of 102.
-He was survived by three of his children, seven grandchildren, and five great-grandchildren.
+He died at his Manhattan apartment on May 16, 2019, at the age of 102.

-In popular culture

-In the 2021 parody film America: The Motion Picture, I. M. Pei was voiced by David Callaham.